 1. Complete and submit a Request for Accommodations form.

 2. Schedule an appointment to meet with the ADA Coordinator on the campus where you are registered to discuss your need for reasonable accommodations.
 Students must also provide appropriate documentation from a professional stating the type of disability and recommendations for academic adjustments.
 The documentation should be dated within three years of enrollment.
-Please see the documentation criteria as listed in the section titled Criteria for Disability Documentation.
+Please review the documentation criteria as listed in the Criteria for Disability Documentation.

 3. After being certified to receive reasonable accommodations at the College, the ADA Coordinator will complete a Disability Certification form which lists the reasonable accommodations to be provided.